 Originally from Detroit, MI.
-Lourdes Ashley Hunter has served as a catalyst for change for nonprofit organizations, community organizing initiatives and legislative campaigns for communities for over 25 years.
+Lourdes Ashley Hunter-Fowler has served as a catalyst for change for nonprofit organizations, community organizing initiatives and legislative campaigns for communities for over 25 years.
 A Black, disabled, non-binary trans woman living at the intersections of multiple identities deeply impacted by state sanctioned violence, Lourdes’ work is rooted in dismantling systems of oppression while creating and cultivating tools that work towards collective liberation for all oppressed people.

 Lourdes keen leadership has led national and global policy efforts with the United Nations office of the High Commissioner on Human Rights, United Nations Human Rights Council, The White House Anti-Violence Task Force, Office of National AIDS Policy and the Department of Justice Federal Bureau of Prisons that raises awareness of violence in communities disproportionately impacted by state sanctioned violence.

 Lourdes has earned a Bachelors Degree in Social Theory, Structure and Change with concentrations in Race, Class and Gender Studies from SUNY: Empire State College and a Master of Public Administration from Rutgers University School of Public Affairs and Administration Executive Program.
 Lourdes was awarded an Honorary Doctorate in Humane Letters from Starr King School of Ministry in Berkeley CA. Currently, Lourdes is completing a Doctorate in Social Work at the University of Southern California.
 Lourdes’ research, curriculum development, organizing and activism centers healing and restorative justice for communities disproportionately impacted by state sanctioned violence.